Things you need to know about Cancellation of Chattel Mortgage.

 A Cancellation of Chattel Mortgage is used when the parties agree to cancel the mortgage over the property.
 It is often used when the obligation secured by the mortgage has been fulfilled, cancelled or is no longer existing for any reason.

 A Cancellation of Chattel Mortgage may also be used when the parties agree to replace the current property with another property.
 This will involve cancelling the mortgage over the existing property and executing another mortgage over the new property.
 In any event the parties are free to cancel the mortgage for any reason.

 3. How can a Cancellation of Chattel Mortgage protect you?

-A Cancellation of Chattel Mortgage protects the mortgagor by putting in writing the fact that the mortgage over his property has been cancelled and can no longer be foreclosed.
+A Cancellation of Chattel Mortgage protects the mortgagor by putting in writing the fact that the mortgage over his property has been cancelled and the property can no longer be foreclosed.
 Otherwise, there is a continuing risk that the property will be foreclosed despite the fact there is no valid reason for the foreclosure anymore.

-Further, an existing mortgage adversely affects the property’s value and how 3rd persons treat the property in business transactions.
+Further, an existing mortgage adversely affects the property’s value and how third persons treat the property in business transactions.
 For example, a potential buyer will be more apprehensive about buying the property if there’s an existing mortgage over the same.
 This is especially true if the mortgage is annotated on the Certificate of Title of the property.

 4. What information do you need to create a Cancellation of Chattel Mortgage?